-21. (1) The Minister, in his or her capacity as trustee of the Trust, may take steps to 40 promote the voluntary grant of access to forests other than State forests by the owners of such forests.
+21. (I) The Minister, in his or her capacity as trustee of the Trust, may take steps to promote the voluntary grant of access to forests other than State forests by the registered owners of such forests.

-(2) The owner may lodge with the Minister a map displaying clearly the areas designated for public access and a set of written roles recording the conditions on which he or she is prepared to aHow access.
+(2) The registered owner maylodge with the Minister amap displaying clearly the 5 areas designated for public access and a set of written rules recording the conditions on which he or she is prepared to allow access.